Why is Desktop Linux a Market Failure?

 Desktop Linux

 Desktop Linux (meaning GNU/Linux and the entire ecosystem) has been suitable for non-geeks since about 2004.
 It works well, looks good, has superior security and freedom from malware, has thousands of applications covering almost every need, and costs nothing.
-Despite these advantages it has failed to win more than a 2% share of end-user desktops.
+Despite these advantages, Linux has an estimated market share of only about 4% (late 2024) of end-user desktops and laptops.
 WHY?

 Note that Linux is the biggest player in the server space.
 Google, Amazon and Facebook have millions of Linux servers.
 Most of the world's web servers, stock exchanges and scientific supercomputers use Linux.